FREE SHIPPING on orders of $85 or more

 The surname Schott was first found in Roxburghshire, where a family seat was held on the lands of Ballendan at the head of the Ale water in that county.
 They descended from Uchtredus Scott who held the lands before 1107; he is on record as a witness to the foundation charter of Selkirk in 1120.
 Another early record is of Henricus le Scotte, who witnessed a charter by David Earl of Strathearn around 1195.
 By 1200, this great Clan controlled the borderlands of the Middle Marches of West Teviotdale, Ewesdale, Liddesdale, Buccleuch and Balweariel.

 Before the first dictionaries and printing presses went into use in the last few hundred years, spelling, particularly of names, was a largely intuitive matter.
 Consequently, many spelling variations occur in even the simplest names from the Middle Ages.
 Schott has been spelled Scott, Scot, Skotts, Scot, Scotach, Scott, Schotts and many more.

-Schott Settlers in the United States in the 18th Century
+Schott Settlers in United States in the 18th Century

-Schott Settlers in the United States in the 19th Century
+Schott Settlers in United States in the 19th Century